Rabrennie/anything.js/README.md

 <p align="center"><img src="http://i.imgur.com/aLPpSED.png" alt="Logo"></p>

-Δ.js is a javascript library that accepts almost any pull request. (as long as it follows the rules)
+Δ.js is a javascript library that accepts almost any pull request (as long as it follows the rules).

     bower install anything.js